What do parts of speech mean in Russian? What parts of speech are there?

 Numeral

-Pronoun as a part of speech
+Pronoun as part of speech

 The classification of adverbs is carried out on two grounds - by function and by meaning.